 | Apartment | €700 | €2,300 |

-The premium option for solid-wall homes — wrapping your home in an insulating layer.
-Most expensive but most effective, with the highest grants available.
+The premium option for solid-wall homes.
+Wraps your home in an insulating layer from outside.
+Most expensive but most effective, with the highest grants.
+See our full EWI guide →

 |---|---|---|---|